20 Devastating Ransomware Examples and Lessons Learned

 Locky

 Locky, which first appeared in early 2016, became one of the most prolific ransomware families due to its effective distribution via phishing emails.
-The ransomware tricked users into enabling macros in Microsoft Office documents, which then executed the malware.
+The ransomware tricked users into enabling macros in Microsoft Office documents, which then executed the malware

 Locky encrypted a wide range of file types, demanding ransom payments in Bitcoin for their decryption.
 While its prevalence has decreased since its peak, Locky remains a threat, especially to organizations that do not have strong email security practices in place.